ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 If the motivation for this article is of interest, then compare the initial solution to the final solution.

 ## Domain
-To exemplify the problem consider performing these operations for service managing users.
+To exemplify the problem, we will go though adding a feature for creating users.
 We will use some simple domain types to represent our problem.
 ```scala
 final case class InputUser(